RIOT-OS/murdock-worker/README.md

 for ccache).
 Start with half the number of *physical* cores.

+### Inside an LXC container

+Running docker inside LXC comtainers works very much out of the box.
+E.g. on Proxmox additionally the fuse and the nesting capabilities need to be enabled and `fuse-overlayfs` needs to be installed.
+The reason is that native `overlayfs` cannot be used for rootless operation (or when the user launching the docker containers is only root within an LXC container namespace).
+Without `fuse-overlayfs` the VFS storage driver is used instead, which performs a deep copy of all lower layers into the upper layers.
+With a large number of layers, this increases storage consumption too much to be practical.

+**Note**: Expect that `fuse-overlayfs` will throttle the performance of your worker quite a bit.

+**Also note**: The metrics reported by the vector service will include RAM and CPUs available to the bare host (e.g. the Proxmox running the LXC container which runs the docker containers).
+To fix that, filtered versions of various `/proc/` files can be provided by lxcfs that can be bind-mounted into the docker container.
+To do so automatically, run `docker-compose -f docker-compose.yml -f docker-compose.lxc.yml up -d --scale worker=N` instead of just `docker-compose up -d --scale worker=N`.

 ## Configuration

 If the worker is dedicated to being a Murdock worker, one worker per physical